hmrc/platform-readiness-spike/README.md

 # platform-readiness-spike

-This is a placeholder README.md for a new repository
+This is the backend service for https://github.com/hmrc/platform-readiness-spike-frontend

 ### License